 - meat and dairy products

-The alleged items that may make the flavor of semen a little more tolerable include:
+The alleged items that may help make the flavor of semen a little more tolerable include:

 Hard liquor, for example, is said to have more of an impact on flavor than beer or wine.

-As with alcohol, tobacco, coffee, and other substances like drugs are thought to have a bad effect on your sweat and possibly your semen.
-Consuming any of these substances can reportedly cause the flavor to be more acidic, bitter, pungent, or sour.
+As with alcohol, tobacco, coffee, and other substances like drugs are thought to contribute to smellier sweat.
+As such, they may also affect your semen.
+Consuming any of these substances can reportedly cause the flavor to become more bitter, pungent, or sour.

 Hygiene is the real key when it comes to semen taste.
 If you don’t practice good hygiene, it’s not going to be great down there — regardless of what you eat, drink, or otherwise ingest.